Heart Of Sky, Heart Of Earth

-Featured at every Central and South American Human Rights film festival, HEART OF SKY, HEART OF EARTH follows six young Maya in Guatemala and Chiapas through their daily and ceremonial life.
+Featured at over 100 international film festivals including every Central and South American Human Rights film festival, HEART OF SKY, HEART OF EARTH follows six young Maya in Guatemala and Chiapas through their daily and ceremonial life.
 They put forth a wholly indigenous Mayan perspective in their own words, without narration.
 Their cosmology, in which all life is sacred and interconnected, presents a deeply compelling alternative to the prevailing worldview.

 "An exquisitely, achingly beautiful film--wonderfully conceived and sensitively filmed" Allen J. Christenson, Professor of Humanities, Brigham Young University